opengovsg/opendoc-state-courts-practice-directions/PART-04-Interlocutory-And-Other-Applications.md

 (4) Wherever practicable, applications should be made sufficiently early so as to ensure that the Judge has sufficient time to read and consider the application in advance.

-(5) On an *ex parte* application for a *Mareva* injunction or an search order, an applicant may be required, in an appropriate case, to support his cross-undertaking in damages by a payment to be made into Court, a bond to be issued by an insurance company with a place of business within Singapore, a written guarantee to be issued from a bank with a palce of business within Singapore or a payment to the applicant's solicitor to be held by the solicitor as an officer of the Court pending further order.
+(5) On an *ex parte* application for a *Mareva* injunction or a search order, an applicant may be required, in an appropriate case, to support his cross-undertaking in damages by a payment to be made into Court, a bond to be issued by an insurance company with a place of business within Singapore, a written guarantee to be issued from a bank with a place of business within Singapore or a payment to the applicant's solicitor to be held by the solicitor as an officer of the Court pending further order.

 ### Applications for search orders